-7. Submit statement with supporting documentation, Disputed Item Report (where applicable) to the Purchasing Department within five days of Receipt of Memo Statement.
+- Submit statement with supporting documentation, Disputed Item Report (where applicable) to the Purchasing Department within five days of receipt of memo statement.

 Statements not received within 10 days will result in cancellation of card.

-a.
-Personal usage of card is not allowed.
+- Personal usage of card is NOT ALLOWED.

-10. Never put the full P-Card account number in emails, fax, reports, memo, etc. If designation of an account is necessary, only use of the last four or eight digits of the account is to be allowed.
+- Never put the full P-Card/CBA account number in emails, fax, reports, memo, etc. If designation of an account is necessary, only use of the last four or eight digits of the account is to be allowed.

-6. Purchasing Department will forward Disputed Item Reports to Bank of America and assist cardholder in resolving disputed and ensuring that proper credit is given on subsequent statements.
+Purchasing Department will forward Disputed Item Reports to Bank of America and assist cardholder in resolving disputes and ensuring that proper credit is given on subsequent statements.